U.S. Route 64 in North Carolina: Route description

 US 64 enters North Carolina in Cherokee County, west of Murphy.
 The highway serves the cities of Hendersonville, Brevard, Rutherfordton, Morganton, Lenoir, Statesville, Lexington, Asheboro, Siler City, Raleigh, Rocky Mount, Tarboro, Williamston, and Manteo.

 The segment from Franklin to Highlands is a mountainous two-lane road limited to moderate-sized trucks.
 Large trucks are routed via Truck US 64 (US 23/441 and US 74) to Sylva, and Asheville.

 The route passes through Brevard, Hendersonville, Chimney Rock State Park, and Forest City before turning in a more northerly direction towards Morganton, where it crosses I-40 for the first time.
 The route goes more north into the city of Lenoir where it crosses US 321.
 Leaving Lenoir, heading east towards Statesville, it crosses I-40 for a second time.
 After crossing I-40 again in Mocksville, U.S. 64 makes a southerly bypass of the Piedmont Triad region.

 U.S. 64 is the primary east–west route through Randolph County and Chatham County, connecting the cities of Asheboro, Siler City and Pittsboro.
-In Asheboro, the route divides, a newer bypass route carrying US 64 follows a freeway south of the city while the older section signed as U.S. 64 Business just bypasses the center of the city also bypassing an unsigned earlier stretch going through town.
-In Pittsboro, the route also divides, a newer bypass route carrying US 64 as freeway north of the city while the older section goes through the center of the city along city streets, passing the Chatham County Courthouse and is designated as Business U.S. 64.
-After Pittsboro, U.S. 64 crosses Jordan Lake in the community of Wilsonville before entering Wake County.
+In Asheboro, the route goes in the west and southern outskirts of the city, with access to The Zoo.
+The route continues onto mostly expressway and boulevard standards in Siler City, before traversing north of central Pittsboro.
+East of the municipality, U.S. 64 crosses Jordan Lake in the community of Wilsonville before entering Wake County.
 In Wake County, a divided expressway carries U.S. 64 through Apex and Cary, with a mixture of grade-separated interchanges and at-grade intersections along this segment.
 In Cary, U.S. 64 joins U.S. 1 forming the heavily traveled U.S. 1-64 freeway which connects Cary and southwestern Wake County to Raleigh, the I-440 Beltline and I-40.